lunaroddity/reddit-scraper/README.md

-# aita-reddit-scraper
+# reddit-scraper
-Scraper for the AITA subreddit
+Scraper for the relationship_advice subreddit